 The combination of more complex solutions and experience gaps requires visibility to the communications environment that automates the collection of more advanced metrics and can reduce operational staff resources in managing the client environment.

-When monitoring routers or switches, SNMP usually covers most of the key performance metrics required to measure performance of the network such as availability, uptime, interface performance, processors, etc… However, visibility to communications platforms such as the IP PBXs and gateways require the collection of vital metrics that are only available through some command line interface and not exposed by the manufacturer via SNMP.
-A classic example that spans both IP PBXs and network gateways is visibility to trunk channels which is generally only available through some console command interface.
+When monitoring routers or switches, SNMP usually covers most of the key performance metrics required to measure performance of the network such as availability, uptime, interface performance, processors, etc… However, visibility to communications platforms such as the UC platforms, IP PBXs and gateways require the collection of vital metrics that are only available through some command line interface and not exposed by the manufacturer via SNMP.
+A classic example is visibility to trunk channels which is generally only available through some console command interface.
 SNMP will provide an accurate indicator of Administration and Operational states, however if trunk channels are unavailable little visibility exists…other than the end-user negative experience of call failures.

-Let’s face it, by the time the end-user complains we’re now working in a reactive method.
+Let’s face it, by the time the end-user complains we’re now working in a reactive mode.

 So how does Automation help to become proactive?